T

 ~120 min

-Greenwich Village
+Greenwich Village Exploration

 neighborhood

-• Wander through Washington Square Park.
+• Catch a street performance in Washington Square Park.

-A short walk or subway ride from SoHo.
+A walk or short subway ride from SoHo.

 4. Evening